Shemara Wikramanayake: Career

 She was also one of the speakers who attended the 2021 United Nations Climate Change Conference which was held in Glasgow and she spoke about the mobilizing private climate finance for emerging markets.
 Her presence at the Glasgow G20 International Conference on Climate burnished her reputation and emphasized her green credentials while she was also seated next to Australian Prime Minister Scott Morrison.
 She was initially implied as the de facto leader of Australian delegation during the COP26 summit as rumours started circulating that Morrison would not be probably attending the COP26 conference.
+In July, 2024, Macquarie announced it had reversed its coal policy, paving the way for its bankers to be involved in coal-sector consolidation on Australia’s east coast and coal mines globally.

 She was also named as of The Australian Financial Review Business People of the Year for 2021 in recognition of her leadership prowess amid the COVID-19 pandemic related uncertainties.

 She received $16.39 million in compensation in 2021.
 This coincided with Macquarie recording a $1.3 billion profit in the last quarter of 2021.

-She is also regarded as the longest serving senior employee of Macquarie with roughly over 35 years of experience.
-She also formulated strategies to position Macquarie Group to take the centre-stage at the COP26 initiative to find $137 million in financing from governments, private sector institutions and multi-later development banks to pay for the decarbonisation of emerging countries over the next ten years.

 She also provides advice and consultancy on green technology investment to the Government of Australia.

 She was also appointed as the co-chair of the Climate Finance Leadership Initiative in India.